Rygel-XVI/Rygel-XVI.github.io/_posts/2018-04-17-accepts_nested_attributes_for.markdown

-Here is an example with a `belongs_to:` relationship notice it's singular and not plural.
+Here is an example with a `belongs_to` relationship notice it's singular and not plural.

 /app/models/comment.rb